$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 1. Getting Ready For The Massage

-Choose the right time.
+Choose the right time for the cat massage.
 Make sure that you are calm and the cat is already relaxed, possibly already lying on your lap, settled in for some cuddles and affection time.

 You may prefer to use the open palm of your hand and use the waterfall method.
 The waterfall method is one hand over the other, in the direction of the fur, so that it is a continuous movement.